 The base looks nearly a metropolis in vintage photographs.
-A selection of interior and exterior shots were taken before the storm.
+A selection of interior (clean!) and exterior shots were taken before the storm of flu.
 18

 ‘Barracks at Camp Devens, Boys on Hillside Writing Letters, Ayer, Mass.’ the Keystone View Company stereograph card, includes a write up about the barracks verso: